purecloudlabs/fixtable-ember/README.md

 * `rowIndex` (String) - The index of the selected row.
 Note that this is the index relative to the rows loaded into the page, *not* relative to the entire dataset.
 So, the indices will always fall into the range [0, pageSize).

 ### Row Clicking
 For simple row click interaction without showing the row checkbox `onRowClick` should be bound to an action on the owning controller or component.
-THe bound action will be called whenever the row is clicked.
+The bound action will be called whenever the row is clicked.
 It receives the following parameter:
 * `selectedRow` (Object) the data object for the row that was selected.

 ## Development / Contributing